python/devguide/developer-workflow/development-cycle.rst

 the organization once it is mature.
-For example, this would now apply to experimental features like `asyncio <https://github.com/python/asyncio>`_, `exceptiongroups <https://github.com/python/exceptiongroups>`_, and drafts of new guides and other documentation (e.g. `redistributor-guide
+For example, this would now apply to experimental features like `asyncio <https://github.com/python/asyncio>`_, `exceptiongroups <https://github.com/python/exceptiongroups>`_, and drafts of new guides and other documentation (for example, `redistributor-guide
 <https://github.com/python/redistributor-guide>`_).

-General-use tools and libraries (e.g. `mypy <https://github.com/python/mypy>`_ or `Black <https://github.com/psf/black>`_) should also be developed outside the ``python`` organization, unless core devs (as represented by the SC) specifically want to “bless” one implementation (as with e.g.
+General-use tools and libraries (for example, `mypy <https://github.com/python/mypy>`_ or `Black <https://github.com/psf/black>`_) should also be developed outside the ``python`` organization, unless core devs (as represented by the SC) specifically want to “bless” one implementation (as with `typeshed <https://github.com/python/typeshed>`_, `tzdata <https://github.com/python/tzdata>`_, or `pythoncapi-compat <https://github.com/python/pythoncapi-compat>`_).
-`typeshed <https://github.com/python/typeshed>`_,
-`tzdata <https://github.com/python/tzdata>`_, or
-`pythoncapi-compat <https://github.com/python/pythoncapi-compat>`_).